o-o-overflow/archiveooo/_server_setup/README.md

 ./manage.py migrate
 ./manage.py createsuperuser
 ```

-Also create a group and add the superuser to it.
+14. Use the admin interface to create a group and add the superuser to it.
+(Chals are associated to the creator user's group, there's expected to be one.)

-Make sure to expose the static files.
-For instance, `ln -sr ctfoood/static/ /var/www/html/` (and Django's contrib/admin/static/admin/)